 - SEO friendly URL structure has been incorporated in the Marketplace.

 - Users can directly register by logging in with their Facebook account while reviewing a seller.

-- Admin can set the default commission for every seller.
+- Also, allows admin to set the default commission for every seller.

 - A buyer can add any seller of the marketplace as a favorite seller.

 - Admin can mass assign products to a seller.